On this page

 • Variable 1 and Variable 2 — for asymmetric methods, the row reads as “Variable 1 → Variable 2” (Variable 1 is the predictor), and both orderings of each pair appear as separate rows

-• Method — shown only for Mixed/Auto; displays the symbol used for that pair, with the full method name in a tooltip
+• Method — shown for Mixed/Auto, and whenever a per-row fallback occurred (e.g. η² automatically falls back to Cramér’s V on categorical × categorical pairs); displays the symbol used for that pair, with the full method name in a tooltip

 • Coefficient — the correlation value with significance stars